-Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$71,216,542)
+Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$104,113,424)

-U.S. Army Corps of Engineers Construction (\$4,550,000)
+U.S. Army Corps of Engineers Construction (\$37,627,000)

-Central and Southern Florida Project (\$18,100,000)
+Central and Southern Florida Project (\$20,663,000)

-NOTE: The \$4,550,000 indicated above does not reflect \$61,001,000 in funding requested for CERP projects, which is reported in Section 2.1.
+NOTE: The \$37,627,000 indicated above does not reflect \$86,115,000 in funding requested for CERP projects, which is reported in Section 2.1.

-South Dade County, C-111 Project
+South Dade County, C-111 Project(\$19,663,000)

 This project consists of modifications to the C&SF Project to provide more natural hydrologic conditions in Taylor Slough and to minimize damaging flood releases to Barnes Sound/Manatee Bay, while maintaining flood protection for adjacent agricultural lands.
-The FY 2015 activities include negotiation and execution of the amendment to the Project Partnership Agreement and completion of design for remaining project features.
+The FY 2016 activities include continuing construction of the North Detention Area and initiation of construction on the L-31W Partial Canal Backfill.

-West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project (\$4,550,000)

-This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and restore a portion of the historic Everglades flows.
-FY 2015 activities include completion of the STA 1E culvert repairs and completion of construction of the trash rake system repair work for the S-319.
+West Palm Beach Canal, Canal-51/Stormwater Treatment Area 1 East Project)(\$1,000,000) This project consists of design and construction of the C-51/STA 1E project to provide flood control for the western C-51 basin, provide water quality enhancement, and restore a portion of the historic Everglades flows.
+FY 2016 activities include completing construction on the culvert repairs at STA 1E.